 This holiday season, a few dozen Americans received a very special surprise gift: a letter from Occupy Wall Street offshoot Strike Debt explaining that their debt had been cancelled.
 Millions of American households are in debt to banks, hospitals, credit card companies and student loan providers.
 In this short, but powerful film, Strike Debt profiles a typical American family pursuing the new American Dream: freedom from debt.

-Finally, we inaugurated our “Nature Calls” series with a short video showing poet Nick Drake reading “The Farewell Glacier” on an expedition to the high Arctic.
+Finally, we inaugurated our “Climate Reports” series with a short video showing poet Nick Drake reading “The Farewell Glacier” on an expedition to the high Arctic.
 The trip was led by Cape Farewell, a non-profit that brings together artists and scientists to foster cultural responses to climate change.

 As I write this, I am planning a trip to Beijing—a city with a booming art scene—to meet with local artists whose work we hope to feature on Creative Time Reports in the coming months.
 It is our hope that the visit will produce an array of pieces, which, like those above, feature personal perspectives and critical interventions that question the framework of the news and offer radical recalibrations of the topics at hand.